 23. _____________________________ Lies between the two umbilical vessels.

-urine to the urinary bladder - located between the umbilical vessels.
+3. The urinary bladder is located between the umbilical vessels and stores urine.

-3. Note the vessels that attach to the kidney - these are the renal vessels
+5. Note the vessels that attach to the kidney – these are the renal vessels.

-1. Find the scrotal sacs at the posterior end of the pig (between the legs), testis are located in each sac.
-Open the scrotal sac to locate the testis.
+6. Find the scrotal sacs at the posterior end of the pig (between the legs), testes are located in each sac.
+Open the scrotal sac to locate the testes. ( Testes is plural, testis is singular.)

-2. On each teste, find the coiled epididymis.
-Sperm cells produces in the teste pass through the epididymis and into a tube called the vas deferens (in humans, a vasectomy involves cutting this tube).
+7. Coiled around the testis is the epididymis.
+Sperm cells produced in the testes pass through the epididymis and into a tube called the vas deferens (in humans, a vasectomy involves cutting this tube).

-4. In the female pig, locate two bean shaped ovaries located just posterior to the kidneys and connected to the curly oviducts.
+11. In the female pig, locate a bean shaped ovary located near the kidneys and connect to the curly oviducts.
+The pig has a left and right ovary.

 You may need to cut through the pig's sternum and expose the chest cavity (thoracic cavity) to view.
-You will need to cut all the way up into the pig's neck, almost to the chin and open the thoracic cavity.
 Identify each of the following organs.

 1. Find the diaphragm again.
 Remember that the diaphragm separates the abdominal cavity from the thoracic cavity and

 it aids in breathing.
-Above the diaphragm, center of chest, is the heart.
+Above the diaphragm is the heart and lungs.

 2. Remove the pericardium, which is a thin membrane that surrounds the heart .